 Have you ever had Visual Editor disappear in your WordPress (WP) blog?
 When you’re editing or adding posts or pages if Visual Editor is available you will see two tabs above the box where you type your posts.
-One is Visual and the other is HTML.
+One is Visual and the other was originally HTML, but now says Text.

 Many WP bloggers probably do not realize there is a setting to make the Visual tab disappear.
 This can happen when updating WordPress or when collaborating in a WordPress blog with someone who prefers to write html manually.